migramirez2/Harmony-ONE/docs/perpetual-trading.md

 - **Pairs:** SOL, ETH, WTBC
 - **Network:** Solana
 - **Leverage:** Up to 100x
 - **Overview:** Perpetual trading on Jupiter offers high leverage, potentially leading to significant gains but also magnifying losses.
-For example, I initiated a trial long position with Solana as collateral for WBTC-PERP at 100x leverage.
+- **Trial:** For example, I initiated a trial long position with Solana as collateral for WBTC-PERP at 100x leverage.
 - **Process:** Trading on Jupiter necessitates connecting a Solana wallet to MetaMask.
 - **Accepted Payment:** Jupiter accepts a wide variety of tokens (100+).